OpenTranslationBible/open-bible/en-GB/50.Philippians/md/philippians-02.md

 ## Philippians 2:10

-> so that at the name of Jesus every knee should bow,
-> in heaven and on earth and under the earth,
+> so that at the name of Jesus every knee should bend, in the heavenly realms, on earth, and beneath the earth,

 ## Philippians 2:11

-> and every tongue should confess that Jesus Christ is Lord,
-> to the glory of God the Father.
+> and every tongue should declare that Jesus Christ is Lord, bringing glory to God the Father.

 ## Philippians 2:12